open-contracting/software-development-handbook/docs/python/packages.rst

 All our packages should be distributed on PyPI.

-Use the Pypackage Cookiecutter template:
+Use the Pypackage Cookiecutter template, and `add the repository to pre-commit.ci <https://github.com/organizations/open-contracting/settings/installations/20658712>`__:

 .. code-block:: bash